WatsonGroupTCD/J2suscep/JOSS_paper/paper.md

 this package can also calculate the temperature dependence of magnetic susceptibility thereby enabling the comparison of the computational data to experiment.
-Although other codes like MAGPACK [@magpack] and PHI [@phi] are available for the calculation of the mangnetic susceptibility, this package provides a one stop solution for the calculation of coupling constants and the determination of the magnetic susceptibility using these coupling constants.
+Although other codes like MAGPACK [@magpack] and PHI [@phi] are available for the calculation of the magnetic susceptibility, this package provides a one stop solution for the calculation of coupling constants and the determination of the magnetic susceptibility using these coupling constants.